-The Service Provider is being directed to pay the Complainant compensation equivalent to 70% of the sum of the Net Realised Loss incurred within the whole portfolio of underlying investments existing and constituted under Continental Wealth Management and allowed within the Retirement Scheme by the Service Provider.
+The Service Provider is accordingly being directed to pay the Complainant compensation equivalent to 70% of the sum of the Net Realised Loss incurred within the whole portfolio of underlying investments existing and constituted under Continental Wealth Management and allowed within the Retirement Scheme by the Service Provider.

-The Net Realised Loss calculated on such portfolio shall be determined as at the date of this decision and calculated as follows:
+The Net Realised Loss calculated on such portfolio shall be determined as follows:

-(i) For every such investment within the said portfolio which, at the date of this decision, no longer forms part of the Member's current investment portfolio (given that such investment has matured, been terminated or redeemed and duly settled), it shall be calculated any realised loss or profit resulting from the difference in the purchase value and the sale/maturity value (amount realised) inclusive of any realised currency gains or losses.
-Any realised loss so calculated on such investment shall be reduced by the amount of any total interest or other total income received from the respective investment throughout the holding period to determine the actual amount of realised loss, if any;
+- (i) For every such investment within the said portfolio which, at the date of this decision, no longer forms part of the Member's current investment portfolio (given that such investment has matured, been terminated or redeemed and duly settled), it shall be calculated any realised loss or profit resulting from the difference in the purchase value and the sale value (amount realised).
+Any realised loss on such investment shall be reduced by the amount of any total interest or other total income received from the respective investment throughout the holding period to determine the actual amount of realised loss, if any; - (ii) In case where an investment in (i) above is calculated to have rendered a profit after taking into consideration the amount realised and any total interest or other total income received from the investment, the realised profit (inclusive of the interest or other income received) shall be accumulated from all such investments and netted off against the total of all the realised losses from the respective investments calculated as per (i) above to reach the figure of the Net Realised Loss within the indicated portfolio. - (iii) Investments which were constituted under Continental Wealth Management in relation to the Scheme and are still held and remain open within the current portfolio of underlying investments as at, or after, the date of this decision are not the subject of the compensation stipulated above.
+This is without prejudice to any legal remedies the Complainant might have in future with respect to such investments.